My Best Friend Scammed Me Out of $92,000, Forcing Me into Bankruptcy

 She was a true queen of the con, using disguises and plastic surgery to alter her appearance.
 I was a reality TV producer, working on shows such as American Ninja Warrior and Shark Tank, and I never saw through her masterful performances.
 She might have gotten away with cheating many more people if she hadn’t turned me into a vigilante.
 I started my own investigation, uncovered other victims, and helped bring her to justice.

 Today, she’s in jail, probably wondering how on earth she became the victim of one of her own victims.
+Make sure you know about these phone call scams that could steal your money.

 Allow me to explain.